 Located in the village of Kexby, Lincolnshire, Ashcraft Framing make bespoke picture frames and run an online business specialising in frames for artists inlcuding a wide range of inlay/tray frame and frames designed for art on canvas, board and other supports.
 Vist our on-line shop where you can browse available frames, view the various options and make purchases.

 Need a very large frame?
-No problem, take a look at our self-assembly frames in the on-line shop.
+No problem, We make frames upto 2.8 meters wide/tall and can delivery them!
+How?
+Take a look at our self-assembly frames in the on-line shop to find out more.

 Bespoke Framing from our Workshop

 We offer a full bespoke framing service from our workshops in Kexby.
 Oil paintings, water colours, phtographs and prints, 3d objects, medals and much more - limited only by your imagination!
 Also anything you see online is available direct from the workshop to save postage.

 - Frames for Exhibitions

 - Ceramic Poppies from the Tower of London

 - An historic tablecloth

 - Limited edition prints

 - Photographs for exhibitions